Nouf112233/masterproject-frontend/README.md

 * My profile can contain a picture of me, my full name, my points, my favorite programming languages, my personal information, my accounts in social networking sites, educational level, training certificates, the challenges I solved and the challenges I created
 * Adding and editing to my profile
 * When I solve the challenge, I can see other users' solutions to this challenge
-* Inquire about the challenge in chat on the challenge page
+* Inquire about the challenge in comment on the challenge page

 # ِAdmin Story:
 as admin I can: